 where $\Omega_{r0}$ is the present day radiation energy density fraction, $g_{*0}$ and $g_{*i}$ represent the relativistic degrees of freedom present in the Universe today and at the time of PBH formation, respectively.
 The fraction of the horizon mass collapsing into the PBHs is taken as $\gamma=0.2$ \cite{Carr:1975qj}.
 From Eq. (\ref{Mpbh}), we see that $M_{PBH}\propto k^{-2}$, which suggests that large (small) $k$ leads to small (large) mass PBHs.
 Further, an important quantity, known as the initial mass fraction of PBHs, $\beta(M_{PBH})$ is defined as

-where, $\rho_{{PBH},i}$ and $\rho_{total,i}$ are the energy density of PBHs and total energy density of the Universe at the time of PBH formation.
-Assuming that PBHs are formed in the radiation-dominated era, the expression of $\beta(M_{PBH})$ can be expressed in the form of present day observables as
+where, $\rho_{{PBH},i}$ and $\rho_{total,i}$ are the energy density of PBHs and the total energy density of the Universe at the time of PBH formation.
+Assuming that PBHs are formed in the radiation-dominated era, the expression of $\beta(M_{PBH})$ can be expressed in the form of present-day observables as

 Here, $\Omega_{PBH,0}({M_{PBH}})=\rho_{{PBH},0}/\rho_{{crit},0}$ is the present day PBH energy density fraction, with $\rho_{{PBH},0}$ and $\rho_{{crit},0}$ representing the present energy density of PBHs and the critical energy density of the Universe, respectively.